okisoftware/okic-payment-gateway/README.md

 - **txFee**: The fee charged to process the transaction
 - **additionalFee**: Additional fee charged to process the transaction

-Merchant has to be verified as a OKIC business account.
-After successful verification Merchant will have one of the following payment types:
+The merchant has to be verified as an OKIC business account.
+After successful verification, Merchant will have one of the following payment types:

 - Regular (fixed transaction fee)
-- Pre-Payment (one part of the transaction fee is fixed, and other is variable depending of the number of transactions)
+- Pre-Payment (one part of the transaction fee is fixed, and the other is variable depending on the number of transactions)

 #### Payment Gateway integration

-Payment Gateway integration method is intended to the merchants that wants to use OKIC token as means of payment.
+The payment Gateway integration method is intended for merchants that want to use OKIC tokens as a means of payment.
 This method is commonly used on e-commerce web services.
-In this case merchant is the recipient and issuer, and sender is merchant user that pays merchant services.
-Transaction fee is charged to the merchant.
+In this case, the merchant is the recipient and issuer, and the sender is the merchant user who pays for merchant services.
+The transaction fee is charged to the merchant.
-Sender will pays only the merchant service price.
+The sender will pay only the merchant service price.

 #### Payment Processing integration

-Payment Processing integration method is intended to the merchants that wants to transfer payment transaction from sender to the recipient.
+The payment processing integration method is intended for merchants who want to transfer payment transactions from sender to recipient.
-Merchant is issuer and can charged additional transaction fee for merchant services.
-Transaction fee and additional transaction fee are charged to the sender.
+The merchant is an issuer and can charge an additional transaction fee for merchant services.
+Transaction fees and additional transaction fees are charged to the sender.

-## Payment Gateway integration Example
+## Payment Gateway Integration Example

 ```typescript